the-ge/prestashop-ro-translation-tool/README.md

 WARNING

 It was only tested on my local machine.
 Make backups and be safe.
-If anything goes wrong, I'll try to help.
-But ultimately it is your site and your responsability.
-I'll not accept any responsability if anything goes wrong.
+Ultimately, if anything goes wrong, it is your site and your responsability - I'll try to help, but I'll not accept any responsability.

 HISTORY